Highlights

 Diffusion supervised fine-tuning combines mask-and-denoise training, full/bidirectional attention, and specialized loss on masked tokens only—unlike autoregressive SFT, which uses left-to-right causal masks and next-token prediction everywhere.
 In ddm-sft, only target-side tokens are masked to protect the source/prompt, and training executes a single forward pass per batch with random continuous time t.
 Inference works via an iterative denoising loop across the masked sequence, not stepwise left-to-right decoding.

-Fine-tuning combines pretrained autoregressive weights with diffusion-specific adaptation.
+Fine-tuning diffusion models combines pretrained autoregressive weights with diffusion-specific adaptation.
 Training involves:

 - Corrupting inputs at varied diffusion timesteps by adding noise or masking tokens.